carleton-spacehogs/bioinformatics-carleton/pages/protocols/week4-2021-trees.md

 -What question did you ask?

 -How did you go about answering it?
-(Write this like you would a mini Materials and Methods section: include which databases you searched, which software packages you used, and which important flags you used in your commands.
+(Write this like you would a mini Materials and Methods section: concisely include all the important details needed to repeat what you did, like which databases you searched, which software packages you used, and which important flags you used in your commands.
 You should include enough information for an intelligent researcher to be able to replicate your results.)

 -What were your results?
 Describe them.
 Show a table or a figure if appropriate.